gini/gini-mobile-android/capture-sdk/sdk/src/doc/source/migrate-to-3-0-0.rst

 New Features
 ++++++++++++

-Custom activity indicator view
+Custom Loading Indicator View
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There is a default implementation for indicating that document analysis is in progress, but you can show your own activity indicator by implementing the ``CustomLoadingIndicatorAdapter`` interface and passing it to ``GiniCapture``.

-You can find more details `here <features.html#analysis-screen-customization>`_.
+You can find more details `here <customization-guide.html#id7>`_.

-Error
+Error Screen
 ~~~~~

-The new error screen uses the global UI customization options.
+The new analysis screen uses the global UI customization options.

+`Here <customization-guide.html#error-screen>`_ you can find the detailed description on how to customize this screen.

 Breaking Changes
 ++++++++++++++++